jaanli/jaan.io/about.md

 image:
   feature: jaanaltosaar.jpg
 ---
-I'm a Physics PhD student at Princeton interning at [Google DeepMind](http://deepmind.com/) in London UK for summer 2015.
+I'm a Physics PhD student at Princeton.
 In research, I am fortunate to be advised by [David Blei](http://www.cs.columbia.edu/~blei/) and [Shivaji Sondhi](http://www.princeton.edu/~sondhi/).
+In 2015 I interned with [Andriy Mnih](https://www.cs.toronto.edu/~amnih/) at [Google DeepMind](http://deepmind.com/).
 My research is supported by an NSERC Postgraduate Scholarship.
 Find my CV at [jaan.io/cv](https://jaan.io/cv).

 I'm Estonian-Canadian and graduated from McGill in 2013.
-Outside of academia, I love volleyball, meditation,  music production, interaction design, and George Saunders.
+Outside of academia, I love volleyball, meditation, music production, and George Saunders.
+How can we use technology such as machine learning to effect the most societal good?
+This is what motivates me.
 In 2014, I launched [Useful Science](http://usefulscience.org) with a group of friends – I hope you'll find a study on there that improves your life.

 The best way to reach me is by email at [altosaar@princeton.edu](mailto:altosaar@princeton.edu).
 I also appreciate all sincere positive or negative feedback through [this anonymous form](http://www.admonymous.com/jaan).
 Feel free to connect via: